What is egg freezing and is it right for me? | Egg freezing process

-At Hertility, we can get you fast-tracked referrals to egg freezing UK treatments at our partner clinics, no matter what your reason for wanting to freeze your eggs is.
+At Hertility, we can get you fast-tracked referrals to egg freezing UK treatments at our partner clinics.

 Is egg freezing right for me?

-If you’re considering egg freezing but not sure if it’s quite right for you, you may want to consider chatting to one of our trained fertility advisors.
-With years of experience working in fertility services, our advisors can help get all of the information you need to make the right decision for you, including how to navigate referrals, initial testing and the financial costs of egg freezing.
+If you’re considering egg freezing but not sure if it’s quite right for you or you have any questions, you may want to consider chatting to one of our trained fertility advisors.
+With years of experience working in fertility services, Daniella, Emily or Ellie can help get all of the information you need to make the right decision for you, including how to navigate referrals, initial testing and the financial costs of egg freezing.